 - use the same chord with different fingerings in one song

 If you miss a chord type, please send us a new chord type request.
-We’ll add it with the next version.
+We’ll add it to the next version.

-The ‘Choose chord’ screen supports two different modes.
-The mode “Chord type” presents the feature as it looks when you use it for the first time or “normally”.
-If you change to “Scale” the feature will look totally different.
+The ‘Chords’ screen supports two different modes.
+The mode “Chord type” lets you select a chord by its root note, chord type and optional bass note.
+If you change to “Scale” the screen will look totally different.
 This can be confusing and is therefore worth mentioning.

-This is the default mode, where you can select the root, the type and an optional bass note for a slash chord.
+The ‘Chords’ screen uses this mode if you click on ‘Chords’ on the home screen.
+In this mode, you can select the root, the type and an optional bass note for a slash chord.

 The chords are grouped by their root.
 Which chords are listed depends on the following points:

 As the chords are derived from the notes of a scale, they will change from scale to scale.

 - Chord type filter: